 New Managers Want to Succeed!
 Are You Helping Them?

-Congratulations you have been promoted and you are now the sales manager!
-You have been a top performing rep and you are wired to succeed.
-What if you are left to sink or swim because your organization is going to send you out in the field without any formal training?
+Congratulations you have been promoted, and you are now the sales manager!
+You have been a top performing rep, and you are wired to succeed.
+What if you are left to sink or swim because your organization is going to send you out into the field without any formal training?
 Unheard of?
 Read on.

 Sales organizations tend to promote their top sales reps into sales manager jobs.
 This seems to be a natural progression for top performers.
 We all know that this promotion leads to the sales organization losing on two counts.
 One, companies lose not only a top performing sales rep but, they may also end up with a lousy sales manager.

-The findings of The STAR Sales Manager Development Report reveals some shocking insights about how sales organizations are doing a poor job on supporting the transition from sales rep to sales manager.
+The findings of The STAR Sales Manager Development Report reveals some shocking insights about how sales organizations are doing a poor job of supporting the transition from sales rep to sales manager.

 In the survey, we found that only 40% of sales organizations have formal training to support the transition from sales rep to sales manager.
-In terms of a formal process to evaluate this transition, only 31% of respondents agreed/strongly agreed that their organization has a formal process.
+Regarding a formal process to evaluate this transition, only 31% of respondents agreed/strongly agreed that their organization has a formal process.

 With all the risk associated with promoting your top sales rep to sales manager, we find it alarming that so many companies are doing little to support their new sales managers.
 Is this lack of support of new sales manager dramatically impacting sales performance?